Mixed cropping at the Domaine

 Vineyard work: biodiversity and sheep for grazing

-We like to use the green manuring technique: in summer we sow vetch, rye, fava beans, mustard, Chinese radish and peas between the rows… These plants offer many benefits: they improve soil fertility, provide nitrogen and support microbial life.
+We use green manure in our vines: in summer we sow vetch, rye, fava beans, mustard, chinese radish and peas between the rows… These plants offer many benefits: they improve soil fertility, provide nitrogen and support microbial life.
 They are also bee-friendly, to the delight of the local beekeeper!
 These plants are also a treat for wildlife: hares, rabbits, partridges… diversity is always a virtuous circle.

 Having animals graze the vineyards is nothing new!
 Evidence of this can be found from the 18th century.
 As is often the case, this, like many other natural practices, was abandoned when industrial viticulture came along.
 We are bringing grazing back into fashion with a flock of sheep that gives our vineyards a thorough natural mowing!

-Our flock is made up of Thone and Marthod sheep, a breed from the Alps, which is very docile and accustomed to sheepdogs.
+Our flock is made up of Thone and Marthod sheep, a breed from the Alps, which is recognisable by its dark “sunglasses” and snout.
 The sheep are allowed to graze in the vineyards outside of the vegetative periods.
-Their grazing saves us from having to go through the vineyards on the tractor once if not twice or more.
+Their grazing saves us from having to mow the vineyards on the tractor once if not twice or more.
 They also fertilise the soil naturally.
 These eco-friendly methods respect the soil and the vines and foster biodiversity.
 You can also find sheep’s wool lining the bird’s nests in the hedges around the vines, keeping the eggs well-insulated and warm.
+In the summer, the sheep graze fields, some of which pertain to the Natura 2000 area, which hosts protected species that are particular to limestone grasslands.

 A dog, a garden… and chickens!